navikt/opendistro-elasticsearch/README.md

 ### Security

-Security is disabled, but can be enabled by setting the flag **odfe.security.enabled:true**, this requires you to generate keys and certificats, If you don't need signed certificats by a third party CA, you can use the script generate_certs.sh to generate self signed certs.
+Security is disabled by default, but can be enabled by setting the flag **odfe.security.enabled:true**, this requires you to generate keys and certificats, You can use the script generate_certs.sh to generate self signed certs.
 When generating keys, you will be asked to type in certs DN, this has to be changed in the config accordingly.

 For instance: